 Contract with a fixed number of hours per week

-If your on-call employee works at least 3 consecutive months, the average number of hours in that period are considered to be the guaranteed hours per month.
-This may result in a regular work pattern, with which your employee may demand an average number of working hours per week or a higher number of guarantee hours.
+If your on-call employee works at least 3 consecutive months, the average number of hours in that period is considered to be the guaranteed hours per month.
+This may result in a regular work pattern, with which your employee may demand an average number of working hours per week (in Dutch) or a higher number of guaranteed hours.
 If, in your opinion, this is an unreasonable demand, because the high number of working hours is due to a peak period, you must be able to prove this with written agreements or preceding working time tables.
 If you cannot reach agreement with your employee, the matter can be taken to court.